 By Steve Pociask

-Another crucial reform is to ensure that FEMA uses the most accurate data and risk analysis tools when drawing flood maps and setting premiums.
-Currently, FEMA maps do not assess individual property risk.
-By working with the private sector, FEMA will relieve property owners from having to shoulder the burden of determining risks while helping private insurers offer rates that accurately reflect the flood danger a property faces.
+In addition, NFIP needs a number of structural reforms, including better mapping and risk analysis, transparency in rates, and rates that reflect real risk, and additional mitigation assistance.
+All of this is predicated on more accurate risk assessment tools to update flood maps, in order to better evaluate an individual property’s risk.
+By working with the private sector, the Federal Emergency Management Agency will relieve property owners from having to shoulder the burden of determining risks while helping private insurers offer rates that accurately reflect the flood danger a property faces.

-Steve Pociask is president of the American Consumer Institute, a nonprofit educational and research organization.
-For more information, visit www.theamericanconsumer.org or follow us on Twitter @ConsumerPal.
+Steve Pociask is President of the American Consumer Institute, a nonprofit educational and research organization.
+For more information about the Institute, visit www.theamericanconsumer.org or follow me on Twitter @ConsumerPal.